 Cyclosporine is an immunomodulating drug that had already been found helpful to organ transplant patients.
 When applied as an eye drop or ointment, it suppresses the immune destruction that is the most common cause of KCS and tear production is restored.
-The success of this treatment plus its convenient dosing interval (once or twice a day) has made this medication the primary treatment for KCS.
+The success of this treatment plus its convenient dosing interval (1 - 3 times daily) has made this medication the primary treatment for KCS.

 Tacrolimus is another medication able to locally suppress immunity.
 This product has recently gained popularity in human medication as a topical anti-inflammatory treatment that is cortisone-free.
 It does not come in a formulation appropriate for eyes but can be made into one by a compounding pharmacy.
 It is used in a manner similar to cyclosporine and is generally of similar cost.

 Pilocarpine is a cholinergic drug, which means it works on the autonomic nervous system (the part that controls automatic functions such as glandular secretion).
 This medication can be given for a particular form of dry eye known as Neurogenic KCS.
 In these cases, neurogenic stimulation of the tear gland is absent, so the pilocarpine is given in an attempt to stimulate the gland.
 Although the drug comes as an eye drop, for KCS it is actually given orally at an increasing dose until side effects are seen (diarrhea, drooling, vomiting).
 If side effects are encountered the dose is reduced to that which the animal tolerates.
 It is continued indefinitely or until the neurogenic KCS subsides, usually at twice daily.
 Neurogenic KCS typically affects only one eye.